-BEN BECKLEY is a Brooklyn-based actor and writer.
+BEN BECKLEY is a Brooklyn-based playwright, actor and theater-maker.

-His wide-ranging credits include Broadway tours and experimental theater, television and musicals, devised theater, classical drama, and even performance art.
+His wide-ranging credits include Broadway and Off Broadway productions, television, musicals, devised and experimental performances, classical drama, and even performance art.

-His recent performances include Bess Wohl's Small Mouth Sounds (dir.
+Ben’s recent projects include Bess Wohl's Small Mouth Sounds (dir.
 Rachel Chavkin) at Long Wharf and ACT, Dying For It (dir.
 Neil Pepe) at Atlantic Theater Company, and the first national tour of Broadway's Peter and the Starcatcher (dir.
 Alex Timers and Roger Rees).

 From 2005 through 2009, he created four projects with the experimental theater company Temporary Distortion, and performed with them at several major venues in New York (P.S.
 122, The Chocolate Factory, The Ontological-Hysteric Theater, CUNY's Prelude Festival) and internationally (Mois Multi and Usine C - Canada, The Via/Exit Festivals - France, The Salzburg Festival - Austria).